What Is Tinnitus?

 Because of the personal and unique nature of each tinnitus condition, proper evaluation and specialized treatment is necessary.
-Although there isn’t a single cure for tinnitus, Thigpen Hearing Center, PLLC audiologists are experienced at providing individual solutions on a case-by-case basis.
-After completing a hearing test, your professional will review your results and discuss implications for possible tinnitus causes.
-They may refer you to an otolaryngologist for further examination if medical treatment is necessary.
+Thigpen Hearing Center, PLLC audiologists are experienced at providing individual solutions on a case-by-case basis.
+After completing a hearing test, the doctors will review your results and discuss implications for possible tinnitus causes and treatments.
+They may refer you for further medical work up and treatment if necessary.

 In many cases, the distressing combination of tinnitus and hearing loss can be relieved with hearing aids or sound generators.
-Specially engineered devices are now available, and they can restore ambient sounds and help fill Sound Voids™ to eliminate the effects of tinnitus.
+Specific engineered devices are now available, and they can restore ambient sounds and reduce the effects of tinnitus.

 Our audiologists will also evaluate other treatment options with you based on your specific history and unique nature of tinnitus.
 It is an involved process that sometimes will provide immediate relief, but it may take several months to reduce the effects of tinnitus.